phcode-dev/phoenix/docs/05-Available-Standard-Libraries.md

 ## devicon

-devicon is used for iconography in phoenix.
+devicon is used for iconography in Phoenix.

 >usage: similar to fontawesome